Search underway for gunman after shooting on the Columbus Drive Bridge

-TAMPA, Fla. — Tampa police are investigating an argument that ended in a shooting Tuesday on the Columbus Drive Bridge over the Hillsborough River.
+TAMPA, Fla. — A car was struck by gunfire Tuesday on the Columbus Drive Bridge over the Hillsborough River.

+The driver of the silver Infiniti had just left the Columbus Court Apartments when bullets started flying, causing him to veer into oncoming traffic and crash into a silver GMC with a man and woman inside.

 - US House approves $2,000 COVID-19 relief checks, bill heads to GOP-led Senate